Accessibility Tools

 Just as with GDPR, regulators are unlikely to expect flawless implementation on day one.
 What they will expect is a demonstrable plan – evidence that your company understands its obligations and is actively working to meet them.
 That includes documented audits, defined roles and responsibilities, and timelines for remediating accessibility gaps.

 June 2025 isn’t the point where you need to have everything perfect.
-It’s the point where you need to have a credible, visible path forward – and the ability to prove that accessibility is already part of how your organisation operates.
+It’s the point where you need to have a credible, visible path forward – and the ability to prove that accessibility is already part of how your organization operates.

 Set the Standard, Don’t Chase It